-

 Greene K, Shames M, Grundy L, Hoffman M. Use of Advanced Endovascular Techniques for Management of Iatrogenic Iliac Vein Injury.
 Journal Of Gynecologic Surgery.
 April 2012: 134-135

-In Female Urology, Kara treats a variety of urologic & gynecologic conditions, many of which limit a person's ability to do what they love to do.
+In Florida Female Urology, Emily treats a variety of urologic & gynecologic conditions, many of which limit a person's ability to do what they love to do.
 In the clinic, she enjoys working together with patients to enable them to get back to and continue living life to its fullest.
 Her goal as a provider is to understand each patient as an individual, educate patients about their conditions, and coordinate individualized care plans.
-Being part of a knowledgeable team allows Kara to provide patients with the most up to date treatment approaches.
+Being part of a knowledgeable team allows Emily to provide patients with the most up to date treatment approaches.